shimst3r/exercism-talk/exercismpresentation.md

 # Where other online coding platforms are about challenges and competition, Exercism focusses on **community and compassion**.

 [.footer: Photo by [Tim Gouw](https://unsplash.com/@punttim?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

+^ You won't find a public leaderboard on Exercism.
+Neither will people intentionally obfuscate their results to gain an advantage.
+Instead you will be welcomed by friendly mentors and lively discussion sections.

 ---